-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Behavior/Mental Health behavior/mental health interventions. reporting data will be completed during the 2022-23 school year. behavior/mental health 7c.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Academic Attendance Behavior/Mental Health for attendance, academic, and behavior/mental health interventions. district MTSS process.
+A written process for referring students and reporting data will be completed during the 2022-23 school year. ensure academic, attendance and social/emotional needs are addressed.
+Referrals are then completed based on an established process for each area of need.
+Various data are collected and reported to the Governing Board in May and June. provide support for academics, attendance and behavior/mental health 7c.
 Special education (psycho-educational assessment) referral monitoring (referred vs qualified) 1/4 (25%) qualified for special education services 76% of students referred for special education qualified for services.
+70% of students referred for special education qualified for services.
 Less than 25% of students referred for Special Education and 75% qualified 6c.
 CA Healthy Kids Survey results Year 1 outcome data is the baseline for Years 2 and 3 2021 CHKS Survey Summary Results (new baseline): DHS: 81% of 11th grade students reported they feel safe or very safe when at school; 61% of 9th grade students report they feel safe or very safe when at school.
 4% of 11th grade students and 6% of 9th grade students reported they engage in alcohol or drug use.
-DMS: 74% of 7th grade students reported they feel safe or very safe when at school; 4% of 7th grade students reported they engage in alcohol or drug use.
+2022 CHKS Summary Results: DHS: 43% of 11th grade students reported they feel safe or very safe when at school; 67% of 9th grade students report they feel safe or very safe when at school.
+11% of 11th grade students and 4% of 9th grade students reported they engage in alcohol or drug use.
 80% of students are safe and don't use illegal substances on campus